ClaudiusAyadi/adun.css/README.md

 # KetoCSS

-**_The super-performant, variable-based, mobile-first, stack-agnostic, lean atomic design framework!_**
+**_The super-performant, variable-based, mobile-first, stack-agnostic (refactoring towards React since its my main stack now), lean atomic design framework!_**

 ---

 This is my personal CSS Framework or project starter kit based on SASS (SCSS) and CSS Variables.
 This Framework is heavily inspired by `ACSS` ([Automatic CSS by Kevin Geary](https://automaticcss.com/)).
 It is the second version of my former SASS Starter Template.
 It simply shows my learning growth.
 So, it will always be a WIP (work-in-progress).

+This framework is meant to express simplicity and speed, helping devs to quickly start designing their apps.

+If you are here, I would love your contributions no matter how little.
+The goal is to have a flexible CSS Framework that gives us needed utility classes without clogging up our HTML like TailwindCSS, and still allows unlimited freedom to use custom BEM classes powered by the keto-variables.

 ### FEATURES